effofeks/one-switch/README.md

    - Pallet timeline data (for standardized carton measurements)
    - Finance data (for revenue and expense information)
 2. Applies filters for season year and commodity group
-3. Processes and merges the data to create a comprehensive dataset for visualization
+3. Processes and merges the data to create a comprehensive dataset for visualisation
 4. Calculates derived metrics like revenue in a standardized currency

 ## Future Work

-- Add more visualization types and parameters
+- Add more visualisation types and parameters
-- Add export options for generated visualizations
+- Add export options for generated visualisations
 - Implement caching for improved performance with large datasets
 - Add user authentication for secure database access
 - Add more filtering options (by region, date range, etc.)